Amin-Abdi/Hacker-News-Saver/README.md

 The web page uses the [algolia hacker news API](https://hn.algolia.com/api) to filter out posts based on the user's search.
 The default search term is python

-I used [React Alert](https://www.npmjs.com/package/react-alert) to render the alert notifications.
+I used [React Alert](https://www.npmjs.com/package/react-alert) to render the alert notifications for saving and deleting posts.

 ![alt text](./Images/Overview.png "Overview Image")